 Research FellowRoom: MB1.15

-Dr. Roxanne Ellen Bibizadeh’s thesis entitled ‘Freedom and Unfreedom in the Literature of the Iranian and Arab Diaspora’ offers an original contribution to the conceptualisation of freedom by drawing on three key theoretical frameworks: feminism, international human rights law and philosophies of freedom.
+Roxanne has a PhD from the Department of English and Comparative Literary Studies at the University of Warwick.
+Her research offers an original contribution to the conceptualisation of freedom within literature of the Iranian and Arab diaspora by drawing on three key theoretical frameworks: transnational feminism, international human rights law and philosophies of freedom.

 - "Mastering Cyberspace and Digital Behaviours: From Passivity and Prohibition to Educational Empowerment"